hazemataya94/dockerfile-examples/README.md

 docker run --rm cpp-cmake:staging
 ```
 - `--rm` automatically remove the container when it exits
-`Hello World!` will be printed on the terminal, and the container will exit once the sentence is printed and it will be deleted automatically because `--rm` was passed in the run command
+On the terminal you can see `Hello World!` and the container will exit once the sentence is printed

 ## Advanced PHP Yii2